-Current Prevention Programs In Our SchoolsSigns of Suicide (SOS) is a secondary school-based suicide prevention program that includes screening and education.
+Current Suicide Prevention Programs In Our SchoolsSigns of Suicide (SOS) is a secondary school-based suicide prevention program that includes screening and education.
 Students are screened for depression and suicide risk and referred for professional help as indicated.
 Students also view a video that teaches them to recognize signs of depression and suicide in themselves and others.
 They are taught that the appropriate response to these signs is to use the ACT technique: acknowledge that there is a problem, let the person know you care, and tell a trusted adult.
 Students also participate in guided classroom discussions about suicide and depression.
 The program attempts to prevent suicide attempts, increase knowledge about suicide and depression, develop desirable attitudes toward suicide and depression, and increase help-seeking behavior among youth.

 - Action in Community Through Service 703-368-4141